mossadnik/mossadnik.github.io/_posts/2019-11-06-probabilistic-matching-2.md

 date: 2019-11-06
 ---

 This is a continuation of [this post]({% post_url 2019-10-10-probabilistic-matching %}).
 It is somewhat complementary, in that instead of starting from update equations I consider a general family of approximations based on entropy approximations.
 Expectation Propagation is just one such approximation and can be improved upon by considering other members of the same family.
-This post uses material from [Wainwright and Jordan, Graphical Models, Exponential Families, and Variational Inference] throughout.
+This post uses material from [Wainwright and Jordan, Graphical Models, Exponential Families, and Variational Inference][wainwright-jordan] throughout.
 The relevant sections are listed at the bottom.

 ## Bipartite Matching as Exponential Family